Single Sign On - steps to set up

 What is SSO?

 Single Sign-On (SSO) is a feature through which a user can sign in to all subdomains of an organization through one account.
 Suppose an organization has services like a digital game store (games.x.com), an OTT platform video.x.com, and a game streaming platform like Stadia play.x.com.
 Instead of maintaining separate accounts for all services a central account can be maintained to help users get access to all the services.
 Big tech giants like Google, Microsoft, Amazon, etc. already use SSO.
+Benefits of SSO

 - login process gets simplified, a user no longer needs to log in for every service